jhaip/programmable-space/README.md

 Physical objects have the source code written/printed on them so people in the room can understand what the code is/does.
 There is no use of traditional GUI computer interface: everything is remade in the room.

-The programmable space is two important concepts:
+The programmable space is the combination of two parts:

 1. What the physical objects are, how people interact with them, and how they can be used as inputs to the system
 2. The specific technical implementation that brings the system to life and defines the semantics of the code, what is possible for people in a programmable space, and how it can be implemented on existing computer systems.